 Do refrigerators work in the garage?

-Another popular way of phrasing this question is “Do I need to buy a special type of fridge to work in the garage?”
+Another way of asking this is “Do I need to buy a special type of fridge to work in the garage?“

 Why is that?

 Inside your house, the outside air is normally a cool 70 degrees or so.
 But in a non-insulated garage, the temperatures can fluctuate wildly, depending on the season.
 If you live up north, it can easily get cold enough where the compressor never turns on.